EseOtubu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3.prints all the groups the current user is part of 4.change owner of file from hello to betty
 5.create an empty file hello
+6.adds execute permissions to the owner of file